What Are Hormonal Imbalances?

 Consider insulin.
 Eating too many sugary, processed foods can elevate this hormone, overwhelming your cells so they don’t “hear” its call.
 Your pancreas continues to secrete insulin, but your cells can’t easily take up glucose from your blood.

-In other words, your cells become resistant to insulin’s message, leaving your pancreas to over-secrete this hormone.
+In other words, your cells become resistant to insulin’s message, so your pancreas tries to make more of this hormone, in hopes the increased production will cause the “message” to get through.
 Insulin resistance can eventually lead to type 2 diabetes with all its related symptoms including disease, disability, and early death.

 Insulin resistance, like any hormonal imbalance, doesn’t exist in a vacuum.
 It can knock other hormones like cortisol out of balance.
 Elevated levels of this stress hormone contribute to obesity, lead to adrenal burnout, and trigger inflammatory diseases including chronic fatigue syndrome.

 Some hormones are more powerful than others.
 “Insulin is a such a powerful hormone that five other hormones counterbalance its effects,” says Jonny Bowden, Ph.D., in Living Low Carb.
-Those five hormones, in case you’re wondering, are glucagon, cortisol, growth hormone, adrenaline, and noradrenaline.
+Those five hormones are glucagon, cortisol, growth hormone, adrenaline, and noradrenaline.